newsuk/times-components-native/android-app/README.md

 ## Dev Server

-In order to run the dev server, either run `yarn android:app` in the repo root or `yarn start` inside this package.
+In order to run the dev server, run `yarn android:app`.
 This will start react-native bundler and provide on-the-fly bundles for the react development.

 ## Bundling and release

 To publish this repo to maven, it needs to be built as a native android library.
-Run `yarn android:build-lib` to achieve this, and publish using publish.sh script.
+Run `yarn android:build-lib` to achieve this, and publish using `yarn android:publish-lib`.

 This bundling process first creates the js bundle, puts it inside an android library and assembles the android library, alongside any native dependencies.